Weining Lu, MD Hear my name

 Diversity, Equity, Inclusion and Accessibility

-As a first-generation immigrant, Asian American, and faculty member at Boston University School of Medicine (BUSM) and Boston Medical Center (BMC), I am firmly committed to diversity, equity, inclusion, and accessibility in medicine, biomedical research, education, and service.
+As a first-generation immigrant, Asian American, and faculty member at Boston University (BU) Chobanian & Avedisian School of Medicine (CASOM) and Boston Medical Center (BMC), I am firmly committed to diversity, equity, inclusion, and accessibility in medicine, biomedical research, education, and service.

 As the principal investigator, I incorporated diversity, equity, inclusion, and accessibility in my research laboratory's vision statement and core values.
-We have collaborated with Pfizer’s Centers for Therapeutic Innovation in the past ten years on basic, translational, and clinical research.
+We have collaborated with Pfizer in the past 12 years on basic, translational, and clinical research.
 We have jointly discovered and developed several novel therapeutics for chronic kidney disease, which disproportionately affects underserved, marginalized, and racial minorities, including African Americans, Hispanics, and American Indians (e.g., blacks are at 3-4 times higher risk of developing chronic kidney disease and kidney failure compared to whites).

-I have served on over thirty departmental and university committees since 2006 in the Department of Medicine and Boston University School of Medicine, including the Faculty Development and Diversity Committee in the Department of Medicine, and the Commitment to Operationalize Racial Equity (CORE) team in the Nephrology Section.
-As the current Chair of the Department of Medicine Core Oversight Advisory Committee, the Chair of the Research Faculty Search Committee in the Nephrology Section, and a voting member of the Boston University Institutional Biosafety Committee (IBC), I commit to including racial-ethnic minorities, persons with disabilities and disadvantaged backgrounds, and women in the faculty search process and discussion.
+I have served on over 30 departmental and university committees since 2006 in the Department of Medicine and Boston University Medical Campus, including the Faculty Development and Diversity Committee in the Department of Medicine and the Commitment to Operationalize Racial Equity (CORE) team in the Nephrology Section.
+As the current Co-Director of the BU Clinical and Translational Institute (CTSI) R-Grant Writing Workshop, the Lead Director of the Inaugural BU Biomedical Innovation Technologies Affinity Research Collaboratives (BIT-ARC), Chair of the Department of Medicine Core Oversight Advisory Committee, and the Chair of the Research Faculty Search Committee in the Nephrology Section, I commit to including racial-ethnic minorities, persons with disabilities and disadvantaged backgrounds, and women in the faculty search process, equal access to new research, education, and grant application opportunities and training.

-As a graduate of the BUMC Mid-Career Faculty Leadership (MFL) Program, I also completed an MFL research project promoting research career success for trainees from underrepresented groups (URG) and early career faculty at the BUSM and BMC.
-At the end of the MFL Program, my team and I presented the results of this research project, titled “The NIH Diversity Supplement as a Resource to Promote BUSM Workforce Diversity,” to the leadership teams at BU and BMC to promote diversity in the BUSM/BMC biomedical research workforce, which led to the new BU Clinical & Translational Science Institute (CTSI) Diversity Supplement Matching Initiative.
+As a BUMC Mid-Career Faculty Leadership (MFL) Program graduate, I also completed an MFL research project promoting research career success for trainees from underrepresented groups (URG) and early career faculty at the BU CASOM and BMC.
+At the end of the MFL Program, my team and I presented the results of this research project, titled “The NIH Diversity Supplement as a Resource to Promote BUSM Workforce Diversity,” to the leadership teams at BU and BMC to promote diversity in the BU/BMC biomedical research workforce, which led to the new BU Clinical & Translational Science Institute (CTSI) Diversity Supplement Matching Initiative.

-I have served as the faculty advisor and primary mentor for many minority students at Boston University Medical Campus, including the BUSM Summer Undergraduate Research Program (SUPP), BUSM Summer Training as Research scholars (STaRS) program, BUSM Biomedical Laboratory & Clinical Sciences (BLCS) Program, Boston University Undergraduate Research Opportunities Program (UROP), and Boston University Research Internship in Science and Engineering (RISE) program.
+I have served as the faculty advisor and primary mentor for many URG students at Boston University Medical Campus, including the BU CASOM Summer Undergraduate Research Program (SUPP), BUSM Summer Training as Research Scholars (STaRS) program, BUSM Biomedical Laboratory & Clinical Sciences (BLCS) Program, BU Undergraduate Research Opportunities Program (UROP), and BU Research Internship in Science and Engineering (RISE) program.

 Member